Dennis Franchione: Early career

-After graduating from Pittsburg State, Franchione served as the head football coach at Miller High School in Miller, Missouri, from 1973 to 1978.
-He then served as an assistant coach at Mulvane High School in Mulvane, Kansas, in 1975.
-From 1976 to 1977, he served as the head coach at Peabody-Burns High School in Peabody, Kansas.
+After graduating from Pittsburg State, Franchione was the head football coach at Miller High School in Miller, Missouri, from 1973 to 1978.
+He then was an assistant coach at Mulvane High School in Mulvane, Kansas, in 1975.
+From 1976 to 1977, he was the head coach at Peabody-Burns High School in Peabody, Kansas.
 In 1978, Franchione was hired to be an assistant coach at Kansas State University, a position he held until he was hired to be the head coach at Southwestern College in Winfield, Kansas, in 1981.
 During his two years at Southwestern, he led the team to a 14–4–2 record, a Kansas Collegiate Athletic Conference title, and a Sunflower Bowl win.
 His 9 wins in 1982 tied the school record and was Southwestern's most since 1967.

 After two seasons as offensive coordinator at Tennessee Tech in 1983 and 1984, Franchione was hired as the head coach at his alma mater, Pittsburg State University.
 During his five seasons with the Gorillas, he led the team to a 53–6 record, 37–1 in conference, won five conference titles, and was named NAIA National Coach of the Year twice.
 He tied the school record for victories in a single season three times before breaking it with the 12 victories of his 1989 team.
 In 1990, he joined Texas State University, where he spent two years and compiled a 13–9 record.

 New Mexico

 In 1992, Franchione took his first head coaching job in Division I-A at the University of New Mexico.
 In his six seasons at New Mexico, he led the Lobos to a 33–36 record, including a 9–4 mark in 1997, which earned the Lobos a Western Athletic Conference Mountain Division Championship and an invitation to play in the 1997 Insight.com Bowl, their first bowl berth since 1961.
-During the 1996 and 1997 seasons, his roster included College and Pro football Hall of Fame linebacker Brian Urlacher.